 In what ways has a DAM solution helped to improve your approval process?

-EA: Getting everything online solved the environmental issue, and formulating an approvals workflow solved the legal documentation aspect.
+EA: Getting everything online solved the environmental issue and formulating an approvals workflow solved the legal documentation aspect.
 We set up a system in our DAM where each group of users that participates in image approvals are assigned to different hierarchical classes.
 As images are offered for approval, it steps through each one of these classes sequentially.
-In our process the first group to review new photos is the Artistic Department, because it’s their intent to pick the images that best represent the Ballet as an institution and what best represents the choreography.
-Then, after Artistic’s review, anything approved by the Artistic Director becomes exposed to the next people down the approvals line, until it ends with the dancers making their own choices based on their performance.
+In our process, the first group to review new photos is the Artistic Department because it’s their intent to pick the images that best represent the Ballet as an institution and what best represents the choreography.
+Then, after the Artistic’s review, anything approved by the Artistic Director becomes exposed to the next people down the approvals line, until it ends with the dancers making their own choices based on their performance.
 As each group makes their approvals, the images disappear from their approval queue, which signals the user they’ve done all their work for this round and keeps the clutter to a minimum.
-It also provides a clear documentation trail, as all approval choices made – the decision, who made it, and when – is all recoded in the metadata of each file.
+It also provides a clear documentation trail, as all approval choices made – the decision, who made it, and when – is all recorded in the metadata of each file.
 It’s incredibly efficient.

-MB: We needed workflow and the beauty of the product we invested in for uploading and cataloguing also enabled web-based access and online photo approval.
+MB: We needed workflow and the beauty of the product we invested in for uploading and cataloging also enabled web-based access and online photo approval.
 It means that processes that had previously taken hours of people’s time, running around and chasing people, can now be done in a matter of minutes.

 Talk us through what happens for the media team on the day of a performance…